gamesbook/pyprototypr/docs/setting_up.rst

 Python is composed of many built-in libaries, or *packages*, each of which handles some aspect of a program.
-Python is designed to be extended by adding on additional packages written by other programmers; ``ReportLab``, for example, is one of those, as is **pyprototypr**.
+Python is designed to be extended by adding on additional packages written by other programmers; ``ReportLab``, for example, is one of those, as is **protograf**.
 Python does not come with those packages built-in - you need to install them after Python itself has been installed.

 Installing Python packages is handled by a tool called ``pip``, which is typically